happybara-io/WorkflowBuddy/README.md

 Depending on your deployment options, you may need to take extra steps to persist the local file data until a more persistent data store is added.

+### TODO: documenting SQLite & Nocodb usage

+After setting up Nocodb in the same container, was able to configure the `NC_DB` variable to point at a SQLite DB in the same directory that is saved as a volume to persist data.

+Once I was logged in at `localhost:8080`, I was able to create a new project, and then connect a new data source under `Bases->Sqlite`.
+To connect to the workflow buddy DB successfully, I just had to pass the full path `/usr/app/data/workflow_buddy.db` and then it loaded all my tables up!

+Oddly, it's only showing logs for the background Nocodb process, but not seeing anything from my Workflow Buddy process.
+Confusing.

 ### Tools